V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation

-Interestingly, SONIQUE is the only baseline that improves on MovieGenBench (\ie 0.09 $\rightarrow$ 0.16), likely because its pure LLM-based prompting approach is less sensitive to domain shift in the visual content.
-In contrast, \ourmodel demonstrates robust performance across both datasets (\ie 0.23 on OES-Pub, 0.18 on MovieGenBench-Music), indicating strong cross-domain generalization while maintaining substantially higher absolute CLAP scores than all baselines.
+Interestingly, SONIQUE is the only baseline that improves on MovieGenBench (\ie 0.09 to 0.16), likely because its pure-text approach is less sensitive to domain shift in the visual content.
+In contrast, \ourmodel demonstrates robust performance across all datasets (0.23 on OES-Pub, 0.18 on MovieGenBench-Music), showing cross-domain generalization with better CLAP scores.

 For temporal alignment (SCH), methods trained on paired video-music data achieve strong performance, ranging from 0.33--0.40 on OES-Pub and 0.24--0.48 on MovieGenBench-Music.
 In comparison, SONIQUE, which uses a pure LLM-based prompting approach, achieves lower temporal alignment (\ie 0.27 on OES-Pub, 0.21 on MovieGenBench-Music).
 This demonstrates the benefit of learning from paired data for capturing temporal structure.
 However, \ourmodel achieves strong temporal alignment (\ie 0.61 on OES-Pub, 0.58 on MovieGenBench-Music), showing that explicit event-curve conditioning can surpass paired supervision for fine-grained synchronization.